indexds/ffmpeg-install-script/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## To do

-- Allow user to specify install path.

 ## License